ltfk93/ManagementApp/MSSQL Setup.md

 4. Expand the Databases folder, right click on the database you created and click "New Query"

-5. Paste in the following queries to create both tables and insert values:
+5. Paste in the following queries to create both tables and insert values.
+Remember to execute the query:

 <b></i>CREATE TABLE Person(
 	PersonID int IDENTITY(1,1) PRIMARY KEY, Firstname VARCHAR(255), Lastname VARCHAR(255), Age int NOT NULL, EmployeeID int NOT NULL,